- Engineering Home

 Will I notice the testing in my home?

 Most of the testing will take place in the public right-of-way.
 During smoke testing, you may notice smoke coming up through the ground or coming out of manholes.
 In some cases, smoke may enter your home if there is a problem with your plumbing.
 The smoke is completely safe for people and pets – it is white to gray in color and is non-toxic, odorless, non-staining, and does not pose a fire risk.
 If you experience smoke in your home from the testing, please call or email Pat McDougal at email@example.com or 503-635-0273.

 The City wants to find the most cost-effective projects to reduce I&I – those that offer the greatest reduction in I&I for the lowest cost.
 Those projects can’t be identified without knowing where I&I is coming from in the City’s system.

 When is the testing happening?

-Testing started in early 2019 and will continue through the spring of 2019.
-Testing is scheduled for completion by June 2019.
+Testing started in early 2019 and will continue into the summer of 2019.
+Testing is scheduled for completion by August 2019.

 Need more information?